-- 1. The above includes Directors who retired from office in the year ended March 31, 2021. - 2.
-The stock-based remuneration above shows the amount recognized as expenses during the year ended March 31, 2021, of the expenses related to share performance- linked restricted stock-based remuneration to be allotted to nine Directors (excluding External Directors). - 3.
-In addition to the above amounts, a total of ¥458 million was paid to 101 retired Directors (excluding External Directors), and ¥41 million to 12 retired Audit & Supervisory Board Members (excluding External Audit & Supervisory Board Members), as pensions (representing payments determined prior to the abolition of such systems). - 4.
-Neither Directors nor Audit & Supervisory Board Members receive payment of special retirement compensation. - 5.
-Each Director (excluding External Director) is required to purchase Mitsui's shares with his or her monthly remuneration but less than \1.0 million through the Mitsui Executive's Shareholding Association. - 6.
-Amounts are rounded to the nearest $\S1.0$ million.
+- 1. The above includes Directors who retired from office in the year ended March 31, 2022. - 2.
+The results-linked bonuses above shows the expected payment amount.
+The actual amount paid is determined using a formula decided by the Board of Directors based on discussions by the Remuneration Committee. - 3.
+The stock-based remuneration above shows the amount recognized as expenses during the year ended March 31, 2022, of the expenses related to share performance- linked restricted stock-based remuneration to be allotted to nine Directors (excluding External Directors). - 4.
+In addition to the above amounts, a total of ¥438 million was paid to 95 retired Directors (excluding External Directors), and ¥41 million to 12 retired Audit & Supervisory Board Members (excluding External Audit & Supervisory Board Members), as pensions (representing payments determined prior to the abolition of such systems). - 5.
+Neither Directors nor Audit & Supervisory Board Members receive payment of special retirement compensation. - 6.
+Each Director (excluding External Director) is required to purchase Mitsui's shares with his or her monthly remuneration but less than ¥1.0 million through the Mitsui Executive's Shareholding Association.

+7. Amounts are rounded to the nearest 1.0 million.